Eye for Colour

 Eye-catching exhibits will also reveal how different cultures have used colour to communicate messages.
 In fact if you’ve ever wondered why you sometimes feel blue or in the pink then you’ll find the answer in 'Eye for Colour'!

-My favourite colour is blue because it represents freedom and relaxation
+My favourite colour is indigo - it feels strong and safe... and stylish!

 'Eye for Colour' has been produced by the 'ecsite-uk Travelling Exhibitions Consortium' (eTEC): eTEC is a consortium of At-Bristol, ecsite-uk, National Museums Liverpool, Magna and W5 together producing three interactive, travelling exhibitions funded by the Millennium Commission through a ReDiscover grant.